Eleaf iStick Tria 300W Kit Review

 We’re kicking off the New Year here at vapingdaily.com with a new addition to the multi-battery box mod market, the Eleaf iStick Tria 300W mod accompanied by the Ello sub-ohm tank.
 2017 saw the explosion of three-digit wattage devices that sought to go where few other devices have been, pushing wattages and power outputs to levels previously unseen.

-And although the other Eleaf devices, like the BASAL and the Kiya, that I’ve reviewed lately were prominently scaled-down (to their advantage), Eleaf has decided to keep up with the Joneses and release their own vaping behemoth.
+And although the other Eleaf devices, like the BASAL and the Kiya, that I’ve reviewed lately were prominently scaled-down (to their advantage), more easier-to-use, and similar to starter kits for their performance and capabilities.

 They’ve decided to stick with the always-reliable 18650 style of battery, three of them, and all of them removable rather than opting for the more powerful 21700 or 20700 variations.